 The Concorde Room is the epitome of elegance and the pinnacle of Club Lounges at Heathrow Terminal 5 and also New York’s JFK.
 This lounge is only open to passengers holding a First Class flight ticket or who hold a Concorde Room card, given out for earning 5,000 tier points in a year.
 This lounge boasts a Concorde bar and restaurant.

 The Concorde was named after the iconic aircraft that was based in Terminal 4.
 Back then, the Concorde Room was the dedicated departure lounge for that service and the only BA lounge, which allowed you to board the plane directly from the lounge.
-At Heathrow today, as far as I know, you can only board directly from the Emirates Lounge in Heathrow Terminal 3.
+As far as I know, at Heathrow today, you can only board directly from the Emirates Lounge in Heathrow Terminal 3.

 This lounge can only be accessed if you’re flying First Class on British Airways (one guest is welcome as well) or if you hold a Concorde Room card, given out for earning 5,000 tier points in a year.